HarshitKaushik/java-cheat-sheet/README.md

 Actor actor1 = new Actor();
 actor1.setName("Actor1");
-//This creates new reference variable actor1 of type Actor  new Actor() on the heap assigns the new Actor on the heap to reference variable
+// This creates new reference variable actor1 of type Actor  new Actor() on the heap assigns the new Actor on the heap to reference variable

 Actor actor2 = actor1;
 actor2.setName("Actor2");
-System.out.println(actor1.getName());//Actor2
+System.out.println(actor1.getName()); //Actor2

 ```